tamucc-comp-bio/classroom_repo_2025/README.md

 <p>

 Upon the successful completion of this course, students should be able to:
-1. Recognize, describe, and organize data into standard biological data structures
-2. Locate scientific data repositories and extract data
-3. Operate UNIX/LINUX computers from command line
-4. Construct and modify computer programming/scripting logic structures for processing biological data (`bash`, `R`, `python`)
-5. Use version control software (`git`)
-6. Describe and use regular expressions to query data
-7. Typeset with `LaTeX` or `MarkDown` variants
-8. Use the most popular open-source tools for biological data manipulation

 1. Recognize, describe, and organize data into “tidy” data structures
 2. Locate scientific data repositories and download data